kmoe/twilio-price-calculator/README.md

 # twilio-price-calculator
-*Calculate the price of a voice minute or SMS message between any two numbers using the Twilio API.*
+*Calculate the price of a phone number, or a voice minute or SMS message between any two numbers..*

+All prices are in USD ($).

 ## Quick start